Yashr4635/Project_FORESIGHT/README.md

 ## Dashboard

-Screenshots below are the actual files from `screenshots/` — I'm not using placeholder image paths since you have real ones.
+Screenshots below are the actual files from `screenshots/` —

 <div align="center">